stefpiatek/flask-mdt-app/design/design rationale.md

 ## To do list:

+Required

+- Set up VM for production environment
+- Augit log of tables (postgresql-audit module might make this simpler, has flask extension)
+- Export of report document of case (and all actions) - to pdf
+- LDAP login integration
+- Regular SQL dump of tables to backup location
+- Daily table export into flat excel files (needs some requirements gathering)

+Useful

+- Change is_confirmed column to be called is_active in users table, consistent with flask_login defaults
 - Unit tests to increase coverage

-- Audit log tables for all changes in cases, actions and attendees
-- Export case report to document (e.g. pdf)
+Might not be needed, leave out and then see if they are requested

 - Field for PA has added action to patient record
 - Email notification of being assigned an action, perhaps reminders
-- Email notification for admins that new user has registered
-- Perhaps change is_confirmed column to be called is_active in users table, consistent with flask_login defaults

 ## Solution types considered